hooliganny/hooliganny.github.io/src/content/about/overview.md

 ## About me

-My name is Sam and I'm a junior frontend developer.
+My name is Sam and I'm a Full Stack Developer.
 I enjoy learning about the ways the web works and learning all the different ways of approaching the everyday problems we find ourselves in.

 For work/programming related things, you can find me on [LinkedIn](https://www.linkedin.com/in/samuel-white-212330261/), [GitHub](https://github.com/hooliganny), and [Leetcode](https://leetcode.com/hooliganny/).